mcanouil/mickael.canouil.fr/content/post/2020-05-06-ggpacman/index.markdown

 The ghosts were more tricky (I know, they are ghosts ...).

-I first retrieved all the positions wereh a `"big"` bonus point was eaten by Pac-Man.
+I first retrieved all the positions where a `"big"` bonus point was eaten by Pac-Man.

 ```r